BDC Hamburger Icon

 Open row

 PowerShell modules and scripts aren’t generally written with interactivity in mind.
 After all, automation is generally about hands-off activities.
 However, there are times when you might need to write a script for people less familiar with PowerShell.
-You could write a GUI for your script, but that can get complicated.
+You could write a graphical user interface (GUI) for your script but that can get complicated.

 Fortunately, Microsoft PowerShell provides a way to build small, interactive menus inside a PowerShell script, allowing users to provide input quickly and easily.
 Here’s how it works.